PXgamer/chillies-db/chillies/capsicum-annuum/super-chili.md

 ## Description

-> An extremely abundant chili that can produce around 300 chillies if growing in the right conditions.
+> An extremely abundant chilli that can produce around 300 chillies if growing in the right conditions.
 A favourite in many dishes that can be used fresh, dried or pickled.

 ## General Information